cssbristol/cssbristol.co.uk/_events/2017_02_08_deloitte_security.md

 ticket_link:
 price: Free
 category:
   - Tech Talk
   - Careers
 cohost:
-    - Deloitte
+  - company: Deloitte
   - Kiril Kamburov (Security Engineer, Manager)
   - Trevor Bolden (Penetration Testing, Senior Manager)
 ---

 How do you deliver a secure Mobile Banking Experience?
 Our sponsor, Deloitte, are experienced consultants to the banking industry and, in this talk, they'll reveal some of the tricks of the trade.